 - RedMax backpack leaf blowers use a paper filter along with a foam pre-filter.
 Replace a paper filter if it is damaged or dirty.
 Clean the foam pre-filter with a mild dish detergent and water solution.
 Rinse and let dry.
 (Don’t add oil to the foam pre-filter).

 - RedMax handheld blowers may use a felt or foam filter.
 A felt filter can be brushed clean.
-If your RedMax uses only a foam filter as its primary air filter, clean it by washing the filter with a mild dish detergent and water.
-Allow the filter to dry before coating with a small amount of engine oil.
+If your RedMax uses only a foam filter as its primary air filter, clean it by washing the filter with mild dish detergent and water.
+Allow the filter to dry before coating it with a small amount of engine oil.